Purusottam/rakuten-challenge-test/README.md

 How it works
 ------------
-#  a)    The zookeeper/kafka environment is set through docker images, defined in the docker-compose.yml file.
-The command, 'docker-compose up' starts and attaches to containers
-   for zookeeper and kafka services against some specified port numbers.
+- The zookeeper/kafka environment is set through docker images, defined in the docker-compose.yml file.
+The command, 'docker-compose up' starts and attaches to containers for zookeeper and kafka services against some specified port numbers.
 This also creates a topic, gpx-topic (specified in docker-compose file) in kafka.
 *b) The producer spring-boot app (challenge), refers to its application.yml file to get the required configuration details about kafka like bootstrap-servers, key-serializer,          value-serializer and default-topic etc.
 *c) The producer app intenally uses opencsv api to read the supplied csv file, kept inside its classpath resource.
 It publishes the csv data line by line to the gpx-topic using